noureddineFatimi/mini-Compilator-Quran-AR/README.md

 ✔️ Translate verses into French, English, and Tamazight

 # 🛠️ Technologies Used
-Python 3.x,
+Python 3.x
 ,Regex (for lexical analysis)
-Python data structures (for parsing and translation)
+,Python data structures (for parsing and translation)

 # 📦 Main Features
 ✔️ Extracts Arabic words as tokens